wemake-services/kira-release/README.md

 remote: GitLab: Commit message does not follow the pattern '/^(revert: )?(feat|fix|docs|refactor|test|chore)(\(.+\))?: .{1,50} refs #\d+/'
 ```

-So, when the time to release comes our bot calculates
-a new semantic version since the last tagged release,
-creates a changelog entry, commits it to the project,
-and tags a new release with the newly calculated version number.

-Then you can execute any deployment
-scripts you have to distribute your project.

-Internally we use [`standard-version`](https://github.com/conventional-changelog/standard-version) and expose the same [life-cycle hooks](https://github.com/conventional-changelog/standard-version#lifecycle-scripts).

 ## Gitlab CI setup

 It is recommended to use this bot as a part of your CI.